 Field Description Description This will be used to identify the definition when you come to apply it in a policy.
 Select Option Select one of the following delivery modes:

 - Default: Uses Opportunistic TLS as described below.

 - Opportunistic TLS: TLS is attempted first when sending an email.
 If it is not accepted by the remote mail server, it is delivered using standard SMTP.

 - Enforced TLS: Email is only delivered if the remote mail server accepts TLS.
 If TLS is not configured, the connection drops and the email delivery is queued and retried.Ensure the recipient mail server(s) are configured to accept TLS messages if using this option.
 If they aren't, all emails delivered using this policy will fail.
 Mimecast recommends testing this communication before enforcing it across your entire organization.

-- Enforced TLS - Fall back to Closed Circuit Messaging: TLS is attempted when sending an email.
-If it is not accepted by the remote mail server, it is delivered using Closed Circuit Messaging (CCM).
+- Enforced TLS - Fall back to Secure Messaging: TLS is attempted when sending an email.
+If it is not accepted by the remote mail server, it is delivered using Secure Messaging (if enabled on your account) or Closed Circuit Messaging (CCM) - Lite.

 - No TLS: Normal SMTP delivery (not encrypted).

 Mimecast strongly recommends using Strict - Trust Enforced mode for Secure Delivery policies.
 Relaxed mode should be considered only as a temporary solution.
 For example, when there is no opportunity to use a certificate with a publicly accessible trust chain.